top of page

 The Entrust Staffordshire Music Service offer free lessons to disadvantaged children, as do most other music services.
 This means in the world today, the potential for growth in music, based on students living the most challenging of lives, is huge!

-Inspiration, Passion, Drive and Believe in Yourself.
+Inspiration, Passion, Drive and Belief in Yourself.

 If I can inspire anyone, then I will feel good inside but will also answer some of the questions people had about the photo in question, with regards to "What are these men doing to be inclusive?".
 A question that is impossible to answer from looking at the photo.
 Two of the individuals in the photo above have personally inspired me a lot along with many many other people, from all walks of life around the world.
+Is it possible they have upset some people along the way, perhaps, but I can only comment on my experience of life.
+Anyone in a position where they feel that a crime has been committed against them should speak up and report it and it can be handled properly rather than having rumours thrown all over social media.

-I know many female euphonium players who can or have, played in top bands.
+I know female euphonium players who could, can or have, played in top bands.
 No one will get in their way if they have the drive and passion to do it.
 If they don't have that drive and passion then, as I said earlier, you cannot force them.

 I had a dream as a teenager, that one day I would play in a top band.
 If you have those same dreams then it is 100% possible.
 I never had those opportunities growing up.
 I never had anyone pushing me to do music when I was younger, my parents supported whatever I decided to do.
 I was never more than an average player.
-I had interests in fishing, gaming, football and these interests often made music a lesser priority.
+I had interests in fishing, guitars, gaming, football and these interests often made music a lesser priority.
 Overtime though, as I learnt more about myself, I found my own ways to progress and to cut a long story short, I am unbelievably privileged to be in the position I am today.
 Something that hasn't just landed on me through no amount of hard work.

 No matter your background, your race, sex or age, you can achieve anything that has been achieved by anyone else.